incident-io/catalog-importer/docs/outputs.md

 # Outputs

-Outputs are best understood by example:
+Outputs define the resulting catalog types and entries, and are best understood by example.
+Take this pipeline:

 ```jsonnet
 {